dcos/dcos-docs/1.9/administration/gpu/index.md

 - [Configure an AWS cluster](/docs/1.9/usage/gpu/aws-install/).
 - [Configure a non-AWS cluster](/docs/1.9/usage/gpu/custom-install/).

-After creating a GPU-enable DC/OS cluster you can utilize GPUs from a [marathon app](/docs/1.9/usage/marathon/gpus/).
+After creating a GPU-enabled DC/OS cluster, you can [configure your service to use GPUs](/docs/1.9/usage/marathon/gpus/).